10 Foods That Make Constipation Worse

 Frozen foods, though high in convenience, are often stripped of nutrients, including the fiber your body needs to maintain regular bowel movements.
 (Adults need about 25 to 38 grams of fiber each day.)
 Additionally, frozen foods often contain artificial sweeteners, preservatives, and bad-for-you fats, making them more difficult to digest.
 “Foods that are high in fat are usually low in fiber,” explains Linzy Unger, RD.
 “When a food is high in fat your body digests it slower.”
 Looking to add more fiber to your diet?
-Here are 25+ ways to increase your fiber intake.
+Check out these foods that are natural laxatives.

-Choosing foods with a high fiber and low fat content is the best way to stay regular.
-No type of meat from chicken to turkey to pork contains fiber, but red meat is the fattiest making it the most difficult to digest.
+Choosing foods with high fiber and low fat content is the best way to stay regular.
+No type of meat from chicken to turkey to pork contains fiber, but red meat is the fattiest, making it the most difficult to digest.
 “Since red meat is higher in fat than other meats, it may cause more constipation,” says Unger.
 “Even though chicken, turkey, and fish don’t contain fiber, they are lower in fat, which helps them digest faster.”
+Don’t miss these other surprising reasons you’re constipated.

 Alcohol and coffee